djav1985/v-gpt-qdrant-api/README.md

 ```
 This command will start the services defined in the docker-compose.yml file in detached mode.
 The memories-api service will be available on port 8060 of your host machine.

+### OpenAPI Specification

+The OpenAPI specification for the API endpoints is available at `http://BASE_URL:8060/openapi.json`.
+Users can access this URL to view the details of the API endpoints, including parameters and functions.

+---

 ## 🛠 Project Roadmap

 ## 🎗 License

-This project is protected under the [MIT License](https://opensource.org/license/mit) License.
+This project is protected under the [MIT License](https://github.com/djav1985/v-gpt-qdrant-api/blob/main/LICENSE) License.